transover/sEMG-MMG_SYNC/README.md

 - New functions such as **Magnetomyography (MMG)**, **Electromyography (EMG)**, **Muscle Power Assessment (MPA)** have been added.
 - The main interface supports translation between Chinese and English by **[Settings]** in the menubar
 - Enable preloading of subject information, real-time data acquisition, display and saving, and uses process isolation and asynchronous execution in multiple tasks.
 There is no need to worry about conflicts in tasks such as audio stimulation, data collection, real-time data file writing and dynamic image display.
+- Added PDF export function and timing viewing function.
 - The **NI9205** hardware voltage bias has been added.
-The baseline voltage detected when no hardware is connected (which can be regarded as a constant amount for a short period of time) has been software-calibrated in the program (updated on '2024-5-16 23:08').
+The baseline voltage detected when no hardware is connected (which can be regarded as a constant amount for a short period of time) has been software-calibrated in the program (updated on `2024-5-16 23:08`).
 - After clicking the button **[Record]**, enter the automatic save mode.
-The save location is in the './GUI_Output' directory of the same directory as exe.
-The data composition can be seen in './Help'.
+The save location is in the `./GUI_Output` directory of the same directory as exe.
+The data composition can be seen in `./Help`.

 ### **⚡ Improvement**
 - **Performance Enhancement**: Developed in environments like `gcc` and `python310`, compiled into `C` project files, achieving a speed increase of over 30% for the modules.